На русском языке

 ~{\boldsymbol {\chi }}={\boldsymbol {\Omega }}+{\mathbf {N}}+{\mathbf {I}}+{\mathbf {Y}}+{\boldsymbol {\mu }}+{\boldsymbol {\pi }}.

-The potentials, field strengths and solenoidal vectors of the particular fields for a spherical body were calculated in the article [10] and in other articles.
+Potentials, field strengths and solenoidal vectors of particular fields for a spherical body were calculated in the article [10] and in other articles.
 [6] [11] [12] [13]

-The action function and the system’s energy are determined as follows:
+Action function and system’s energy are determined as follows:

 ~S=\int {Ldt}=\int (kR-2k\Lambda -{\frac {1}{c}}s_{\mu }J^{\mu }-{\frac {c}{16\pi \varpi }}s_{{\mu \nu }}s^{{\mu \nu }}-{\frac {1}{c}}A_{\mu }j^{\mu }-{\frac {c\varepsilon _{0}}{4}}F_{{\mu \nu }}F^{{\mu \nu }}){\sqrt {-g}}d\Sigma .